Melody (TV series)

-Melody is a British preschool mixed-media music childseries created by Luke Howard, and produced by Wish Films and LAAH Entertainment for the BBC.
+Melody is a British preschool mixed-media music television series created by Luke Howard, and produced by Wish Films and LAAH Entertainment for the BBC.
 Designed with disabled children in mind, it features a little girl with a visual impairment as the main character.
 Melody is also available on BBC iPlayer for over a year.

 Melody was developed with help from the RNIB Pears Centre in Coventry, which supports children with sight problems and additional needs.
 While helping to create the programme, the Pears Centre conducted research into animation and soundtracks that are easier for blind and partially sighted people to follow.

 Premise

 Melody introduces pre-school children to classical music through the main character's imagined stories, and specially created animations that are more enjoyable for visually impaired viewers.

 In each episode Melody undertakes an everyday activity with her mother.
 The fun she has, or the frustrations or difficulties she experiences, prompts her to want to listen to a piece of music.
 Her mother suggests a piece and gives Melody some headphones and an MP3 player to listen to it.
 Through animation, we are taken on an adventure through Melody's imagination as she listens to the music.